big-comm/tac-writer/README.md

 ## Overview

-**TAC Writer** is a modern academic writing assistant designed to help students and researchers create structured academic texts using the **Continuous Argumentation Technique (CAT)**.
+**TAC Writer** is a modern academic writing assistant designed to help students and researchers create structured academic texts using the **Continuous Argumentation Technique (TAC in portuguese)**.
 Built with GTK4 and libadwaita, TAC provides an intuitive interface for organizing thoughts, managing document structure, and producing high-quality academic content.

 The Continuous Argumentation Technique emphasizes interconnected paragraphs that build upon each other, making complex topics easier to understand and arguments more compelling.